Jamie Ashdown: Oxford United

-Post–Playing Career
+Post–playing career

 A year later after announcing his retirement, Ashdown revealed that he went on a trial at his former club, Portsmouth after learning that John Keeley returned as the club's goalkeeper coach but was turned away and ignored by manager Paul Cook.
-In September 2018, Ashdown joined Ascot United as one of their new goalkeeping coach.
+In September 2018, Ashdown joined Ascot United as one of their new goalkeeping coaches.
+During the 2022–23 season, Ashdown made 32 appearances for Ascot in all competitions as the club won the Combined Counties League Premier Division North.

 Personal life

 In the summer of 2005, Ashdown married his girlfriend, Zoe.
 Together, they have three children.

 Ashdown endorses goalkeeping gloves made by The One Glove Company, who are donating proceeds to the charity Jack's First Steps.
 The charity partnership first launched on 16 December 2014 with the release of the "Pulse" goalkeeper glove.

 In 2013, Ashdown set up an online business, Trusted Pro Supplements, supplying and offering information to athletes about nutritional supplements that do not feature on banned substance lists and are believed not to be harmful.
-In a November 2020 interview with The News, Ashdown later revealed that his cafe business, which he opened in October 2019 after its success over four years, was closed down because of the COVID-19 pandemic and have since work for his father's hardware store business.
+In a November 2020 interview with The News, Ashdown later revealed that his cafe business, which he opened in October 2019 after its success over four years, was closed down because of the COVID-19 pandemic, and he has since worked for his father's hardware store business.